Arsenal wonderkid Patino primed for professional debut after wowing Gunners stars

 Patino played for an hour during the 4-0 win, and sources say Arsenal’s senior stars were hugely taken with the way he dictated things in the midfield.

-The teenager then produced a sparkling display against Swindon Town as Arsenal’s 21s were beaten 2-1 by in the EFL Trophy.
+The teenager then produced a sparkling display against Swindon Town as Arsenal’s U21s were beaten 2-1 by in the EFL Trophy.

 It was a performance that proved Patino can compete against senior professionals despite his young age and one that added even more fuel to the growing calls for him to be handed his full Arsenal debut.